HomeBlogProject ManagementDecision Making in Management: Importance, Types, Process

 Evaluation is a key characteristic of good decision making.
 This involves considering all of the options and weighing their pros and cons before making a choice.
 It is important to be as objective as possible when evaluating the different options, and to look at the situation from all angles.

 When a person is faced with a challenging or difficult situation, this can force them to make a choice that may not be in their best interest.
 This can lead to poor decision making and outcomes.
-For this reason, it is important to understand decision making process and how it can be improved.
+For this reason, it is important to understand the features of decision making and how the process can be improved.

 business-core-competence-model